kfirba/Hebdate/README.md

 Actually, behind the scenes we are using two classes which you can choose whichever you want to use, the `GregorianDate` class and the `JewishDate` class.

 By calling `GregorianDate::fromJewish()`, you actually new up a `JewishDate` instance.
-So it's indentical to:
+So it's identical to:

 ```php
 JewishDate::toGregorian('28 9 5776')->convert();